numberblackH/numberblackH.github.io/newstopic/_posts/2021-01-08-Indians trade Francisco Lindor to Mets.md

 ---

-[The state of Cleveland baseball without Francisco Lindor and Carlos Carrasco](https://theathletic.com/2308649/2021/01/07/indians-trade-francisco-lindor-carlos-carrasco/) &mdash; Zack Meisel(Zack Meisel is a writer for The Athletic covering the Cleveland Indians)가 쓴 칼럼의 부분입니다.
+[The state of Cleveland baseball without Francisco Lindor and Carlos Carrasco](https://theathletic.com/2308649/2021/01/07/indians-trade-francisco-lindor-carlos-carrasco/) &mdash; <The Athletic, Zack Meisel>
+{:.faded}

 CLEVELAND — For nearly a year, Chris Antonetti and Francisco Lindor have discussed the possibility that the shortstop’s tenure in Cleveland might end with a trade.